-We believe that creating a culture in which all concerns about adults (including allegations that do not meet the harms threshold (see Page 20 above) are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
+We believe that creating a culture in which all concerns about adults (including allegations that do not meet the harms threshold) are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
 If implemented correctly, this will encourage an open and transparent culture; enable us to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with our ethos and values.

-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that:
+A low-level concern does not mean that it is insignificant.
+It no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that:

-- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - does not meet the allegations threshold (see page 20 above) or is otherwise not considered serious enough to consider a referral to the DO.
+- is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and - does not meet the harm threshold or is otherwise not considered serious enough to consider a referral to the LADO.

 All low-level concerns about adults working in the school regardless of how insignificant they may be perceived to be, should be reported initially to the Head teacher.
 Where the concern relates to the Head teacher or in a situation where there is a conflict of interest in reporting the matter to the Head teacher, the concern should be referred to LADO.

 Further information on low-level concerns, examples and record keeping can be found in the school staff code of conduct.